nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 ### Neural Network performance variating training dataset size <a name="NeuralNetworkperformancevariatingtrainingdatasetsize"></a>

-scrivi che è per il two hidden layer!!
+The variation of the available training size has been done also for the neural network section of the project, specifically only for the MLP.

-Also in the neural network section was done a variation in the training dataset at step af 10% of the totality of the data given.
+The usable training set was changed, and starting from zero, it was increased by a number of step of 10% of the totality of the data available.
 Eì VERO?!?!?
-For each step was implemented the computation and the conseguent plot of validation and training curve and the construction of the ROC curve.
+For each step was implemented the computation and the conseguent plot of validation and training curve, and the construction of the ROC curve.
 Concerning the latter ones is evident how it improves increasing the trainig data set.
 First of all what changed was the fraction of the whole data for training the model, that goes from 10% to 100%, leaving validation and testing data sets unaltered.

 learning curves | ROC